 A plumbing snake or auger is one of your best bets to unclog a build-up of waste material in the drainpipe.
 A plumbing snake is a flexible coiled wire which can reach inside your toilet, ‘snaking’ through the twists and turns of the pipes.
 Once you feel the waste impediment, start twisting and turning the coil.
 This movement will break up the mass into smaller, flushable pieces, unblocking your drainpipe.

 A plumbing snake can be used for other drains around the house as well, although we recommend purchasing a separate snake so you don’t have to use the same one for all drains.

-✓ DIY Drain Cleanser
+✓ DIY Drain Cleaner

-To start, heat up a half gallon of water or more.
+To start, heat up a half-gallon of water or more.
 The water should be warm enough to change the temperature of the water around the clog.
 Once you have warm water on hand, pour one part baking soda and two parts vinegar into the warm water.
 We recommend 1 cup of baking soda, 2 cups of vinegar, although the quantity can vary.
 After combining, pour the warm water into the toilet bowl from waist heigh or higher so that it has considerable force when it enters the bowl.

 Let the toilet remain undisturbed for at least 5-6 hours or overnight for best results.
 This is one of the most trusted methods to clear out organic clogs of any kind in drains around the house.

 Enzymes also work on the same premise as the method above.
 Instead of creating an at-home solution, you purchase these at the store, and they can be stronger in comparison.
 Enzymes will break down the clog using a chemical process.